 Ending Balance | IDR 50.000 | IDR 50.000 |

-From Platform to Merchant
+From Master Account to Merchant

 Example use cases: Online Marketplace